gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **1.4.4**
 - Baby mobs can be spawned by using spawn eggs on the parents.
 So using a wolf spawn egg on an ownerless wolf creates an ownerless baby wolf which will become unobtainable in future versions
+- Support Blocks could be placed on End Portal Frames because they were considered full blocks

 **12w49a**
 - Any item can be enchanted using an anvil.
 This will provide a variety of unobtainable enchanted items